Education in France: how does the system work?

-The French education system is one of the best in the world, with an emphasis on academia and discipline.
+For anyone moving to France with school-age children, researching education in France will be top of the list.
+It is one of the best in the world, with an emphasis on academia and discipline.
 A young child is likely to become bilingual in a very short time and is likely to have advanced skills for their age.
-It can sometimes be useful to employ a tutor to start with, although children are usually fearless language learners and should integrate fairly quickly.
+It can sometimes be useful to employ a tutor to start with, although children are in general fearless language learners and should integrate fairly quickly.

 Full time schooling is compulsory in France for all children aged 6-16.

 All things considered, standards are high and there is a noticeable degree of consistency in state schools across the country.
 As with many aspects of French public life, there is above all a great degree of centralisation.
 Students of the same age will generally be studying the same subjects with the same textbooks across France, whether they’re in Paris, rural Provence or even in the overseas collectivities in the Caribbean.

 All pupils are taught for twenty-four hours a week, chiefly spread over four and a half days in nine half-day sessions.
 This will generally be on a Monday, Tuesday, Thursday and Friday, as well as a half day on either Wednesday morning or Saturday afternoon.
 The French education system is split into:

 Students who do not pass a year in school may at this point be asked to redoubler, or re-do the year.
 This is to give them the chance to consolidate their learning.